blobcode/blobcode/README.md

 ## hi there
-My name is Lucas and I'm a studying CS at UofT.
+My name is Lucas and I'm a student studying CS at UofT.

 About me
 - I’m currently learning go and erlang